mikegashler/waffles/README.txt

 		8- Run it (F5).

-		If you also want to try the demo apps:
+		If you also want to try the demo apps: see web/docs/windows.html.
-		9- Open waffles\demos\demos.sln in Visual C++.
-		10- Build (F7).
-		11- Set the startup app to the app you want to try.
-		12- Run it (F5).

-	OSX:
-		1- Install Fink or some other UNIX package manager.
-		2- Install the following packages.
-			g++
-			make
-		3- cd waffles/src
-		4- make opt

-		To build demo apps and additional tools: see web/docs.html

-For more detailed instructions, troubleshooting help, an overview of this toolkit, and instructions for using it, see web/docs.html.
+For more detailed instructions, troubleshooting help, an overview of this toolkit, and instructions for using it, see web/index.html.